mrhaydendp/Fire-Tools/README.md

 tar -xf Fire-Tools.tar.xz && rm Fire-Tools.tar.xz
 cd Fire-Tools && ./Fire-Tools.sh
 ```
+For Windows version go to the [Releases Page](https://github.com/mrhaydendp/Fire-Tools/releases)

 ## Config Options
 This script is very customizable, you can whitelist apps so they're not disabled by deleting them from Debloat.txt.